Germany: Police arrest 12 in fake COVID vaccine passports raids | DW | 17.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German officers have detained 12 individuals allegedly involved in the manufacture and sale of falsified COVID vaccine passports.
+German officers have detained 12 individuals suspected of involvement in the manufacture and sale of falsified COVID-19 vaccine passports.
 The counterfeits are believed to have been sold for up to €400 each.

 German police on Wednesday arrested 12 individuals suspected of being involved in the production and sale of falsified COVID-19 vaccine certificates.

-Criminal investigators in the state of Hesse said in a press statement that over 200 officers had taken part in raids on a total of 23 locations throughout the central German state, as well as two cities in the neighboring state of Baden-Württemberg.
+Criminal investigators in the state of Hesse said in a press statement that more than 200 officers had taken part in raids on a total of 23 locations throughout the central German state, as well as two cities in the neighboring state of Baden-Württemberg.

 Vaccine passports — either shown as a QR code or in an official vaccine paper booklet — are required as evidence of vaccination.
 Most bars, restaurants, and entertainment facilities require proof of vaccination or recovery from an infection.
 Some also allow proof of a recent negative test.